Special Announcement: Letter from NORD's CEO, Peter L. Saltonstall

 Treatment

-At present, the only established cure for autosomal recessive malignant infantile osteopetrosis is hematopoietic stem cell transplantation (HSCT) for specific cases.
+Currently, the only established cure for autosomal recessive malignant infantile osteopetrosis is hematopoietic stem cell transplantation (HSCT) for some patients.
 This allows the restoration of bone resorption by donor-derived osteoclasts.
-Genetic studies are important to determine whether HSCT is appropriate, as certain specific mutations will not benefit from the transplant (those in the RANKL gene); moreover, some patients (all those with mutations in the OSTM1 gene and some of those with two mutations in the CLCN7 gene) develop progressive neurodegeneration, which is not cured by HSCT.
-In mild forms of osteopetrosis it is important to weight the risks and benefits as they may not warrant the dangerous risks associated with HSCT like rejection, severe infections and very high levels of calcium in the blood leading to a significant mortality rate in the first year.
-For patients in whom HSCT has been deemed not appropriate, corticosteroids may be considered, but there is not enough evidence to support their routine use.
+Genetic studies are important to determine whether HSCT is appropriate because patients with some gene variants will not benefit from the transplant (those in the RANKL gene).
+Some patients (all those with variants in the OSTM1 gene and some of those with two variants in the CLCN7 gene) develop progressive neurodegeneration, which is not cured by HSCT.
+In mild forms of osteopetrosis it is important to weigh the risks and benefits as they may not warrant the risks associated with HSCT like rejection, severe infections and very high levels of calcium in the blood leading to a high risk for death in the first year.
+For patients in whom HSCT is not appropriate, corticosteroids may be considered, but there is not enough evidence to support their routine use.

-Gamma-1b (Actimmune) was approved by the U.S. Food and Drug Administration to delay disease progression in individuals with severe malignant infantile osteopetrosis.
-Actimmune is manufactured by Horizon Pharma.
-Inc.
+Interferon gamma-1b (Actimmune) was approved by the U.S. Food and Drug Administration (FDA) to delay disease progression in individuals with severe malignant infantile osteopetrosis.

 • < Previous section